Morzep

 • Choose shared living space options so that you share housing costs

+Saving money in college is possible if you’re organized and dedicated to the process.
 Even if you’re studying full-time, there are ways to enjoy financial stability without being solely dependent on a parental contribution:

 • Goodbudget: a great app for students making their first steps in the world of budgeting.
 It helps you keep track of expenses, pay off debt in time, and identify important monthly trends.